sagemath/trac_to_gh/Issue 3535.md

 # Issue 3535: notebook -- A "getting started" worksheet for new users

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3535

 Original creator: TimothyClemans